snabbco/snabb/src/program/snabb_lwaftr/doc/README.configuration.md

 v6_vlan_tag are currently optional (and unused).

 Values of `v4_vlan_tag` and `v6_vlan_tag` represent the identifier value in a VLAN tag.
 It must be a value between 0 and 4095.
-Conversely to the other values in this file, this value is set in host-byte order.

 More sophisticated support, including for mixes of tagged/untagged packets, will be provided upon request.